Paramboia/pokemon-fusion/app/api/generate/README.md

 1. OpenAI Image Editing (if `useImageEditing` is true)
 2. Replicate Blend (if `USE_REPLICATE_BLEND` is enabled)
 3. Stable Diffusion 3.5 (if `USE_STABLE_DIFFUSION` is enabled)
-   - First tries advanced fusion method
+   - First tries advanced fusion method (with detailed prompt)
    - Falls back to standard method if advanced fails
 4. DALL-E 3 (if `USE_OPENAI_MODEL` is enabled) - currently a placeholder
 5. Legacy Replicate model (if `USE_REPLICATE_MODEL` is enabled)

 If all models fail, the system falls back to using one of the original Pokemon images.

+## Model Approaches

+Different models use different approaches to generate fusions:

+- **OpenAI Image Editing**: Uses actual image manipulation to edit/blend two Pokémon images
+- **Replicate Blend**: Uses a specialized model to blend two input images
+- **Stable Diffusion 3.5**: Uses only Pokémon names with text-to-image generation (no image inputs)
+- **Legacy Replicate**: Uses both images and names for generation

 ## Adding a New Model